The Best Personal Safety Devices for Every Situation

 Personal security device FAQ

-So while robberies do happen, the rate has dropped over the last few years.
+So while robberies do happen, the rate has dropped over the last decade.

 Even if you don’t run into threats in your own neighborhood, carrying a personal safety device can help in those unexpected emergencies.